mcruzdev/kafkamoon/docs/reference/api.md

 ### Entity not found

-This error means that the resource that you are find does not exist.
+This error indicates that the resource you're looking for does not exist.

 ### Kafka communication failure